ServeNet: A Deep Neural Network for Web Services Classification: Evaluation

 The original \textit{WSDataset} contains 15344 services.
-We clean the dataset to exclude the services of which the descriptions or catalogs are empty.
+We clean the dataset to exclude the services of which the title, descriptions or catalogs are empty.
 After this basic cleanup, the dataset remains 15340 services with 401 categories, each service is specified by 20 descriptors.
-In this paper, we only take descriptors \textit{Description} and \textit{PrimaryCategory} into account.
-To prevent ambiguity, we define \textit{Description} as service description, \textit{PrimaryCategory} as service classification, and service classification and category are exchangeable in this paper.
+In this paper, we only take service descriptors - \textit{title}, \textit{description} and \textit{primary category} into account.
+To prevent ambiguity, we define \textit{title} as service name, \textit{description} as service description, \textit{primary category} as service classification.
+Note that service classification and category are exchangeable concepts in this paper.